 Site Director Message

-We have built a program that emphasizes continuity, learning in the context of the rural environment, and stability.
-Most of your time is spent in the Northwest region of British Columbia with elective/selective options in BC, international, (16 weeks over 2 years) to maximize your opportunities in BC for international and small rural learning opportunities.
-Our residency site offers a four week block of time in the Emergency Department at BC Children’s Hospital for our second year residents, which is always well received.
-An enhanced curriculum will include ACLS, ATLS (or equivalent), ALARM, NRP, and Enhanced Surgical Skills Course which will help you build your foundational skills in Rural Medicine.
-You will further have an opportunity to participate in the Society of Rural Physicians of Canada conference will help you consolidate your network of like-minded professional contacts, and participate in the largest rural conference of its kind in Canada.
+We have built a program that emphasizes continuity, learning in the context of the rural environment, and that provides stability.
+Most of your time is spent in the Northwest region of British Columbia with elective/selective options in BC, international, (16 weeks over 2 years) to maximize your opportunities in BC for international and small rural learning practices.
+This residency site also offers a heightened pediatric training experience in a larger BC facility.
+Our enhanced curriculum includes; ACLS, ATLS (or equivalent), ALARM, NRP, HOUSE and an Enhanced Surgical Skills Course.
+These curriculum components are designed to help you, build your foundational skills in Rural Medicine.
+You will further have an opportunity to participate in the Society of Rural Physicians of Canada conference.
+This event will help you to consolidate your network of like-minded professional contacts, and participate in the largest rural conference of its kind in Canada.